-In Chapter 5 of the Save Our Bones Program I write that:
+In Chapter 5 of the Osteoporosis Reversal Program I write that:

 “Osteoporosis is a perfect example that could be compared to the cigarette debacle.
 What doctors consider ‘common sense’ prevention and treatment of osteoporosis today, may end up like the story of cigarettes.”

 Based on a study just published on May 9th in the New England Journal of Medicine, it looks as though we are slowly but surely getting there.1

 In their analysis of the FLEX trial, which reviewed results of 10 years with bisphosphonate therapy, researchers conclude that those taking the drugs had a minute benefit when compared to those taking placebos.
 And they openly question the fracture-prevention benefit of continuing bisphosphonate therapy for more than five years.

 Their latest recommendation is that those who need continued bisphosphonate therapy, should be evaluated on a periodic basis.